textninja/mychsa/README.md

 In addition to the end to end tests, the api and frontend containers include unit tests.
 These tests are written with mocha and chai.

+## Environment variables

+The build and run commands specified above are influenced by the following environment variables:

+  - `MYCHSA_MYSQL_PASSWORD` - Default value is `apiaccess`
+  - `MYCHSA_PORT` - Configures the port the web server is accessible from.
+Default value is `8080`

 ## Continuous integration